jwallwork23/turbine/README.md

-### Anisotropic mesh adaptivity applied to steady state solution of the shallow water equations in the presence of two tidal turbines ###
+### Anisotropic mesh adaptive solution of the shallow water equations in the presence of tidal turbines ###

 In this code, anisotropic mesh adaptivity is applied to solving the nonlinear shallow water equations in the coastal, estuarine and ocean modelling solver provided by [Thetis][1].
 The Thetis project is built upon the [Firedrake][2]